voltagead/flaming-ironman/coding-standards/php/readme.md

 $thisIsIncorrect;
 ```

+Always use single quotes for strings unless you have a specific reason to use double quotes

 Files should be named descriptively using lowercase letters.
 Hyphens should separate words.

 Else/elseif statements should be on the same line as the closing bracket: